Hen Party Planning Checklist for Brighton | 2026 Guide

 Plan for any last-minute gifts or treats for the hen.

-Small surprises can make the weekend extra special.
+Small surprises on the day make the weekend feel extra special.

-Independent shops in North Laine are great for unique, last-minute Brighton gifts.
+North Laine independents are great for last-minute Brighton gifts.

 Finalize any shared playlists for the weekend.